Kabir Stori: Arrest and Political Imprisonment

-Afghan national Kabir Stori was arrested on 16.
-January 1983 in Pakistan while visiting his family in Peshawar.
-The reason for his arrest was to endanger the security of Pakistan, caused by his idea to create a united Pashtunistan.
-Amnesty International received reports that he had been tortured.
-Stori spent one and a half years in various Peshawar prisons because of his nationalist ideals for Afghans.
-Leading political and diplomatic circles in the Federal Republic of Germany learned of his fate through Voice of Germany.
-The RFFU took steps to secure his release.
-Hermann Schreiber, the magazine's editor, published in GEO (magazine) on 11 August 1983 a report on Stori's case.
+On 16 January 1983, Stori was arrested in Pakistan while visiting his family in Peshawar.
+The reason for his arrest was attributed to his endangerment of Pakistan's security through his advocacy for a united Pashtunistan, reflecting the political tensions and suppression of dissenting voices under the regime of General Zia-ul-Haq.
+Amnesty International received reports of Stori being subjected to torture.
+He spent approximately one and a half years in various prisons in Peshawar due to his nationalist ideals for Afghans.
+His plight came to the attention of leading political and diplomatic circles in the Federal Republic of Germany through the Deutsche Welle (Voice of Germany).
+The RFFU took steps to secure his release, and Hermann Schreiber, editor of the magazine, published a report on Stori's case in GEO magazine on 11 August 1983.
+Stori's detention was a result of his advocacy for the Pashtun cause and his opposition to the dictatorial government.